 2. Torretta Pepoli

 Nestled a little further down the mountain and slightly overshadowed by the magnificent Venere, you’ll find the picturesque Torretta Pepoli.
-This little castle constructed on a rock dates back to the late 19th century, built by Count Agostino Pepoli.
-Back then, it served as a haven for scholars, artists, and musicians who’d come and bask in the tranquility of the mountain.
+This little castle on a rock dates back to the late 19th century and was a haven for scholars, artists, and musicians who’d come and bask in the tranquility of the mountain.

 Also read: Things to do in Trapani, Italy